chiahaohsutai/Animator/resources/README.md

 We added the fill/outline modes to the view by passing a flag to the visitor that draws the shapes (VisualShapeVisitor.java).
 If the flag is true, the shapes get filled and if the flag is false the shape are not filled.
+Moreover, we added a button in the JFrame that turns the mode on off and a JLabel that displays the state (fill mode on or off).

 ### To implement Level 2 features

-There were no changes to the view implementations for this level.
+For this level we added a button that responds to the user and changes between discrete and non-discrete playing.
+The button calls a method in the controller, which then sets the frames that should be played by the view.
+Additionally, the button will update the JLabel that displays whether the mode is on or off.

 ### To implement Level 3 features